 WholeHearted Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

-The WholeHearted Grain Free product line includes 8 canned dog foods.
+The WholeHearted Grain Free product line includes the 23 moisture-rich dog foods listed below.

-WholeHearted Adult Turkey and Sweet Potato was selected to represent the other products in the line for this review.
+WholeHearted Grain Free Easy Digestion Boiled Chicken Dinner was selected to represent the other products in the line for detailed recipe and nutrient analysis.